dannywalter/flapcaster/README.md

 ## Cheat Codes

-Click the **Enter Code** button at the top of the title screen to reveal a text box for entering cheats, or simply type a secret code on your keyboard.
+Click the **Enter Code** button at the top of the title screen to reveal a text box for entering cheats.
+While this field is open codes aren\'t triggered until you press **Submit** (or hit Enter).
+You can also type a secret code on your keyboard when the form is hidden.
 The button and form hide automatically once the game begins and reappear the next time the title is shown.
 When a valid code is submitted a short message will appear in the HUD.

 Available codes: